ahmishra/DevExplorer/README.md

 - Explore around the world, using our maps feature.
 - Get your daily developer news right in our devnews tab
 - Finnaly, post blogs to share your ideas, news, or any other things with other users!

+## Access Through Web
+Accessing this app through the app is way easier than manually installing it, if you prefer to access the site through the web please follow this link, https://hamburgers.pythonanywhere.com/

 ## Installation
 To install DevExplorer onto your PC follow these instructions!
 (It is also recomended that you install DevExplorer onto a Virtual Enviorment to avoid dependency errors!)